 More Handholding Needed

 Recognizing the need to provide employees with greater handholding throughout their healthcare journey, employers are adding more personalized support services to their benefits package.
-In fact, 36 percent will offer high-touch concierge services this year, up from 28 percent in 2017, according to the Large Employers’ 2018 Health Care Strategy and Plan Design Survey.
+In fact, 36 percent will offer high-touch health and wellness services this year, up from 28 percent the previous year, according to the Large Employers’ Health Care Strategy and Plan Design Survey.

-While concierge services can take many shapes and forms, the programs that deliver a streamlined experience, improved health outcomes and significant cost savings provide consumers with a single point of contact who assists them with all their healthcare advocacy and navigation needs—and offers easy access to a multidisciplinary team of nonclinical and clinical professionals as needed (e.g., virtual doctor visit).
+While health plan advocacy and concierge services can take many shapes and forms, the programs that deliver a streamlined experience, improved healthcare outcomes and significant cost-savings provide consumers with a single point of contact who assists them with all their healthcare advocacy and navigation needs—and offers easy access to a multidisciplinary team of nonclinical and clinical professionals as needed (e.g., virtual doctor visit).

 Gain a Competitive Edge